rome/tools/website/src/docs/Linting.md

  ℹ helpful message(s) of what you can do to fix the problem
  ```

-Let's look at example of what the linter might throw at you:
+Let's look at an example of what the linter might throw at you:

 ```javascript
 foobar.js:1 parse/js ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━